 Enter the percent between 1-100 that reflects the amount of time for which a student receives special education and related services per their IEP at the time of entry into the Special Education Program as compared to the total amount of time in the student's regular instructional day.
-The instructional school day is NOT "bell to bell"; omit passing periods, lunch, and recess unless the student's IEP requires support during those times.
+The instructional school day is NOT "bell to bell;" omit passing periods, lunch, and recess unless the student's IEP requires support during those times.

+Example:

-Example: John receives 950 Special Education minutes per week.
+John receives 950 Special Education minutes per week.
 Total instructional minutes per week = 1,680.
-(950 / 1,680 = .565)100 = 56.5 or 57%57% Special Education
+(950 / 1,680 = .565)\100 = 56.5 or 57% 57% Special Education

-This percent time in special education must be calculated individually for each student in the program.
+This Percent of Time in Special Education must be calculated individually for each student in the program.
 Half-day preschool students who only attend the Special Education Program should have 100 percent entered.

-All students (except Funds L, N, P, U) are required to have Percent Time in Special Education entered.
+All students (except Fund Codes L, N, P, U) are required to have Percent of Time in Special Education entered.